Tomisall/Reduction-Formula/README.md

 This app sort to solves these issues.
 Simply select the point group, type in the reducible representation you have worked out, and the app will reduce it for you.

 ## To note:
 This is an iOS app I wrote back in 2015.
 It was one of my first apps.
 It did the job I needed it to back then.
 The code is now quite old and even when new it was never *elegant* to say the least.
-Also if I'm only calling the code 'not elegent' then I'm not sure what euphemism I could possibly use to describe the UI...
-Maybe one day I'll rewrite this app and rerelease it.
+Also, if I'm only calling the code 'not elegent' then I'm not sure what euphemism I could possibly use to describe the UI...
+Maybe one day I'll rewrite and rerelease this app to fix these issues.
 Hopefully some users find it helpful.